jfcorsini/taipo-frontend/README.md

 Taipo is a chat application that aims to help people to learn a new language.
 For more details on my motivation to build this, check my [blog post](https://jfcorsini.com/blog/chat-app-pt-1/).

-This repository will keep track of the backend development.
+This repository will keep track of the frontend development.
 To see how I am building the whole application, please check the following repositories:
   * 👾 Backend repository: [jfcorsini/taipo-frontend](https://github.com/jfcorsini/taipo-backend)
   * 🎨 Frontend repository: [jfcorsini/taipo-frontend](https://github.com/jfcorsini/taipo-frontend)
   * 📱 Mobile repository: [jfcorsini/taipo-mobile](https://github.com/jfcorsini/taipo-mobile)